datakaveri/dx-data-marketplace-apd/README.md

 ## Contributing
 We follow Git Merge based workflow
 1. Fork this repo
 2. Create a new feature branch in your fork.
-Multiple features must have a hyphen separated name, or refer to a milestone name as mentioned in Github -> Projects
+Multiple features must have a hyphen separated name
 3. Commit to your fork and raise a Pull Request with upstream